 This excursion will travel 100 miles roundtrip through beautiful wilderness to the Yukon border.
 There are many scenic photo stops throughout the tour as your guide narrates the tour with history of the Gold Rush and the unique nature of the area.

-You'll travel up the Klondike Highway by mini-bus, viewing impressive scenery as you go, from the breathtaking coastal mountain ranges to stunning waterfalls.
+You'll travel up the Klondike Highway, viewing impressive scenery as you go, from the breathtaking coastal mountain ranges to stunning waterfalls.
 Local landmarks include White Pass & Yukon Railroad route, Pitchfork Falls, Bridal Veil Falls, Moore Creek Bridge and the 3292-foot White Pass Summit with the Welcome to Alaska sign.

 At the Summit, we enter into British Columbia, Canada and the "Tormented" Valley, a wilderness of subarctic alpine tundra and beautiful lakes.
 Beyond the Tormented Valley is the wilderness of the northern Boreal forest with large Tutshi and Tagish lakes with panoramic views at many stops.
 As we travel through the habitat of the Boreal forest, we watch for potential native wildlife roaming the spectacular scenery, including moose, bears, birds, mountain goats, and Dall sheep.
 The turnaround point is the Yukon border and Welcome to the Yukon sign for a great photo.